Jessie has written several articles about how to care for guinea pigs.

 Overall, once you have your piggy settled in their new home, the cost to keep them alive and well should be in the range of about 20 to 30 dollars every two months.
 This varies depending on how many pigs you have and how fast they eat!
-My pigs go through a bag of pellets probably once every 2 months.
+My pigs go through a bag of pellets, probably once every two months.

-Hamsters can live about 2–3 years, which is pretty good, but there isn't as much stability in living a good solid 3 years.
-I bought a hamster for my best friend last year, and 3 wks later she died.
-It was interesting because the pet store only gave refunds after 2 days, so not only was it a huge disappointment but it was a waste of money altogether.
+Hamsters can live about 2–3 years, which is pretty good, but there isn't as much stability in living a good solid three years.
+I bought a hamster for my best friend last year, and three weeks later, she died.
+It was interesting because the pet store only gave refunds after two days, so not only was it a huge disappointment, but it was a waste of money altogether.

 Though rats can grow rather large and appear to live long, they actually only live 2–3 years as well.
 This is because they are very prone to disease and illness.

 I think that the life span of a guinea pig is pretty good.
 It isn't too small that you have just gotten to know them before they leave, but it isn't too long that you lose appreciation for them and start to take them for granted.

 In a nutshell, guinea pigs can be considered great pets for people of all ages.
 I wrote this article to share my thoughts on guinea pigs and to hopefully share some knowledge with potential piggy parents.
 I feel that they are great family pets and even better "first" pets.
 They don't bite, they're a cinch to take care of, they won't destroy your belongings, they're cheap, and they won't croak on you too soon.